-- Be a CAH, RHC, or community-based nonprofit organization; - Be located in a rural area in Oregon, as defined by the Federal Office of Rural Health Policy eligibility in the Am I Rural?
+- Be a rural hospital, clinic or community-based organization; - Be located in a rural area in Oregon, as defined by the Federal Office of Rural Health Policy eligibility in the Am I Rural?
 Tool; and - Be implementing a program aimed at increasing community health, whether directly or indirectly.